jeffaffaffaffa/cse359_finalproject/README.md

 In the question of maintaining power, attacks on power can also be made, such as notorious 50% attacks.

 In the span of the next months, our team will create a visual, interactive experience where people can understand different power structures in decentralized systems.

+# To fire up the React app:
+- npm start in the client directory.